JeremieLitzler/vueschool-course/course-vuejs-form-validation.md

 ```

-**Tip 1:** It is good practice to extrac custom validators to their own files.
+**Tip 1:** It is good practice to extract custom validators to their own files.

 **Tip 2:** You can also extract validators using built-in validators.

-For example, you could have that
+For example, you could have that:

 ```javascript
 // ... in the validators declaration